Noncollision Singularities in a Planar Four-body Problem: Proof of the main theorem

-We then use Appendix \ref{appendixa} to pass to Delaunay variables $(x_3,v_3)\to (L_3,\ell_3,G_3,g_3)$ and $(x_4,v_4)\to (L_4,\ell_4,G_4,g_4)$.
-The variables $L_3,\, L_4$ are related to energies of the $(x_3,v_3)$ and $(x_4,v_4)$ systems respectively.
-We fix the zero energy level such that so that we can eliminate $L_4$ from our list of variables.
-Next we pick a Poincar\'{e} section and treat $\ell_4$ as the new time as we did in \cite{DX} (see Definition \ref{def: sct} below), so that we eliminate $\ell_4$ from our set of coordinates.
-So we get $(L_3,\ell_3,G_3,g_3;x_1,v_1;G_4,g_4)\in \R^7\times \T^3$.
-This is the set of coordinates that we use to do calculations.
-In this section and the next section, we use the energy $E_3$ instead of $L_3$, eccentricities $e_3,e_4$ instead of the angular momentums $G_3,G_4$.
-The new choice of coordinates are related to the old ones through $E_i=\pm \dfrac{1}{2L_i^2},\ e_i=\sqrt{1+2G_i^2E_i},\ i=3,4$, $+$ for $i=4$ and $-$ for $i=3$.
-We use the set of coordinates $(E_3,\ell_3,e_3,g_3;x_1,v_1;e_4,g_4)$ to give the proof of the main theorem since it is easier to study their behavior under the renormalization.
+We fix the zero energy level so that we can eliminate $L_4$ from our list of variables, applying the implicit function theorem (Section \ref{SSReduction}).
+Next we pick a Poincar\'{e} section and treat $\ell_4$ as the new time (see Definition \ref{def: sct} below), so that we eliminate $\ell_4$ from our set of coordinates.
+So we get $(L_3,\ell_3,G_3,g_3;x_1,v_1;G_4,g_4)\in \R^7\times \T^3$ as the set of coordinates that we use to do calculations.
+In this section, we use the energy $E_3$ instead of $L_3$, eccentricities $e_3,e_4$ instead of the negative angular momentum $G_3,G_4$.
+The new choice of coordinates are related to the old ones through $e_i=\sqrt{1+2G_i^2E_i},\ i=3,4$.
+We use the set of coordinates $(E_3,\ell_3,e_3,g_3;x_1,v_1;e_4,g_4)$ to give the proof of the main theorem since it is easier to study their behavior under the rescaling.
 Actually, our system still has total angular momentum conservation.
 We could have fixed an angular momentum and eliminated two more variables.
-However, this would lead to more complicated formulas.
+However, this would lead to more complicated calculations.